telegram-bot-rb/telegram-bot/README.md

 ```

 RSpec contexts and helpers are included automatically for groups and examples with matching
 tags.
-In RSpec < 3.4 it's require to use `include_context` explicitly.
+In RSpec < 3.4 you're required to use `include_context` explicitly.
 See [list of available helpers](https://github.com/telegram-bot-rb/telegram-bot/tree/master/lib/telegram/bot/rspec)
 for details.

 There are 3 types of integration tests:

-- `:rails` - for testing bot in webhooks-mode in Rails application.
+- `:rails` - For testing bot in webhooks-mode in Rails application.
   It simulates webhook requests like request specs, POSTing data to controller's endpoint.
-- `:rack` - for testing bot in webhooks-mode in non-Rails application.
+- `:rack` - For testing bot in webhooks-mode in non-Rails application.
-  It uses `rack-test` gem to POST requests to bot's endpoint.
+  It uses the `rack-test` gem to POST requests to bot's endpoint.
-- `:poller` - calls `.dispatch` directly on controller class.
+- `:poller` - Calls `.dispatch` directly on controller class.

 Pick the appropriate one, then require `telegram/bot/rspec/integration/#{type}`
 and mark spec group with tag `telegram_bot: type`.
 See configuration options
 for each type in `telegram/bot/rspec/integration/`.

-Here is example for Rails app:
+Here is an example test for a Rails app:

 ```ruby
 # spec/requests/telegram_webhooks_spec.rb